Utah Republican Party: State party organization

-In off-election years the Utah Republican Party holds organizing conventions where state delegate elect a chair, vice-chair, secretary and treasurer.
+In off-election years the Utah Republican Party holds organizing conventions where state delegates elect a chair, vice-chair, secretary and treasurer.
 The state party officers are elected for a term of two (2) years.

 Central Committee

 The State Central Committee (SCC) has representatives from every county in Utah.
 Along with the automatic members, each county chair and vice-chair, counties are allocated representative based on the number of voting republicans in that county.
 These representatives are chosen in elections which take place in the Republican county conventions held in odd-numbered years.

+Auxiliaries

+The Utah Republican Party has seven (7) registered auxiliaries.
+This list includes: Utah Elephant Club, Utah Federation of Republican Women, Utah Young Republicans, Utah Federation of College Republicans, Utah Native American Caucus, Utah Republican Women's Liberty Caucus, and Utah Republican Veterans' Caucus.

+Utah Federation of College Republicans

+The Utah Federation of College Republicans (UFCR) is a state-level organization in Utah that oversees College Republican chapters at colleges and universities across the state.
+It is affiliated with the College Republicans of America (CRA), a national organization established in 2023, and works to promote conservative values, support Republican candidates, and engage college students in political activism.
+The UFCR operates as an official auxiliary of the Utah Republican Party, it collaborates closely with the state party to advance shared goals.

+The UFCR holds chapters at Brigham Young University, University of Utah, Utah State University, Weber State University, and more.